English Sparkling Wine made in Hampshire

 Having spent the last decade dedicating our energies to making the best English Sparkling Wine we can, using all the viticultural expertise and craftmanship available to us, we want to share a little of what drives us, how our wine-making year runs and a bit about how English Sparkling Wine is made and enjoyed.

 Nicholas Coates and Christian Seely took over their Hampshire Vineyard near Whitchurch in 2008.
 There had been a small vineyard in this location, serving the local community for decades.
-After extensive new planting and the introduction of expert French winemaking craftsmanship the first wine produced, the Blanc de Blanc 2009 Vintage ‘La Perfide’ won numerous awards and gold medals culminating in the 2019 International Wine & Spirit Competition Trophy for the best Bottle Fermented Sparkling Wine.
+After extensive new planting and the introduction of expert French winemaking craftsmanship they produced their first wine, the Blanc de Blanc 2009 Vintage ‘La Perfide’.
+‘La Perfide’ went on to win numerous awards and gold medals culminating in the 2019 International Wine & Spirit Competition Trophy for the best Bottle Fermented Sparkling Wine.

 Since then Coates & Seely have gone on to produce some of the best English Sparkling Wine selected by the sommeliers from some of the greatest restaurants in the world.